Guide

 • Keep a project log.
 After every job, write a short summary: client, scope, value, outcome.
 When a tender asks for relevant experience, you pick from the log instead of writing from memory.

 • Get someone to proofread.
-A second pair of eyes catches errors you will miss after staring at the same document for hours.
+A second pair of eyes catches errors you can miss after staring at the same document for hours.
 This could be a colleague, partner, or AI writing tool.
 What matters is that the final submission is clear and error-free.

 Important